Information for Students Participating in

 - Inappropriate dress and costumes worn under gowns will not be allowed.

-- Cell phones in the graduate seating area must be turned off.
+- Cell phones in the graduate seating area must be turned off or silenced.

 - No flowers, purses, balloons, gifts or bags will be allowed in the student seating area.